Flotomate/product_docs/source/admin/admin-customization.rst

   a. **Form Label**: This refers to the title of the field.

   b. **Input Type**: Available for Text Input field.
-This field supports three types of inputs: Text, Number and Date.
+This field supports three types of inputs: Text, Number and Date (Sat, Jul 21, 2018 4:39 PM).

-  c. **Hint Text**: Available for Text Input and Dropdown.
+  c. **Hint Text**: Available for Text Input and Drop-down.
 Hint text appears pre-filled in the input area; hinting the user what to
      input.

   d. **Default Value**: Applicable in all field types.
-You can select what value to be pre-selected or pre-filled by default.
+You can choose what value to be pre-selected or pre-filled by default.
      In case there are multiple options, you can select any one as the default value.

     .. _adf-98.1: